-AEDs: The Shocking Truth About Automated External Defibrillators.
+AEDs: The Shocking Truth About Automated External Defibrillators

-Automatic External Defibrillator
+Automated External Defibrillator (AED)

-According to NSW Health –
+According to NSW Health:

 “Over 33,000 people experience an out-of-hospital cardiac arrest in Australia every year.
 Less than 9% will survive.
 The first 5 minutes after a person has a cardiac arrest are the most critical.
 For every minute that passes, the chance of survival decreases.
 Defibrillators can be used for certain cardiac arrhythmias which occur in around 20-30 per cent of all cardiac arrests.
 Early cardiopulmonary resuscitation (CPR) and defibrillation within the first 8-10 minutes can increase the chance of survival by up to 75 per cent.”